kxdang/kiendang/data/blog/automate-all-the-things.md

 - Aqara Presence Sensor FP2
 - Aqara contact sensors

 I bought a refurbished Dell OptiPlex SSF (Super Small Form Factor).
-It's much cheaper than a Raspberry Pi and also much more powerful while still maintaining a small foot print with a relatively low wattage so I can keep running it 24/7 as a small server.
+You get more value over a Raspberry Pi and its much more powerful while still maintaining a small foot print with a relatively low wattage so I can keep running it 24/7 as a small server.
 This runs my Home Assistant on a VM.

 I recommend buying the Aqara contact sensors off Aliexpress, since they are much cheaper than Amazon and shipping comes relatively fast, at least for me.
 The cheapest way to connect the sensors is with a Zigbee USB dongle, which you can use over their proprietary Aqara hub.